Video interview software has been helping businesses communicate with colleagues, recruitment candidates, and sources for decades.

 By using the same platform as your video interview software, you can expand the one-to-one video experience to your entire team.

-Instead of gathering everyone together in a crowded environment, meeting participants can join the virtual town hall from their desk, home office, or wherever they may be stationed.
+Instead of gathering everyone together in a crowded environment, virtual meeting room participants can join the virtual town hall from their desk, home office, or wherever they may be stationed.

 Like the use cases for virtual interview software above, hosting virtual town halls come with a ream of benefits like: